1501 – 1523 33 Ave SW

 Policy Context

-The MDP classifies 33rd Ave SW as a Neighbourhood Boulevard located along a Neighbourhood Main Street in the inner-city area of Calgary.
-The proposed location of 1500 is also along a Primary Transit Network.
+The MDP classifies 33rd Avenue SW as a Neighbourhood Boulevard along a Neighbourhood Main Street in Calgary’s inner-city.
+The proposed development at 1500 33rd Avenue SW is also located along the Primary Transit Network, supporting a higher-intensity, mixed-use built form that is well-connected to transit and active transportation options.

 Proposed Designs